MMWa/Deep-Movie-Genre-Prediciton/README.md

 Give the title and description of a movie can the genre be predicted?
 ## About
 This repo contains the code for training and running a model the would predict a movies genre given the title and a description.
+### The model
+The model used is a deep model containing two input heads each with their own embedding layers and LSTM layers.

+The output from each LSTM layer is concatenated then the result is fed into two dense layers where an output classification is given.
 ## How to run
 A prediction can be done by calling test.py with the title and description of a movie as arguments.